coldani/numpp/README.md

 ### Views and copies
 Views allow to create array that share (some of) the data of another array.
-They can be resized differently than the array they share the data with.
+They can be resized differently than the array they share the data with:
 ```
 // Let's start with our usual array
 auto arr = npp::array<int> {{1, 2, 3}, {4, 5, 6}};